2022245/Task-manager-app/README.md

 This will start Vite (frontend) and Electron together.

 ## 4. How to Build (Executable File)
+Run the build command to generate the production files
+- npm run build
 Run the build command:
 - npm run dist
 Go to the dist/win-unpacked folder and double-click Task Manager.exe to run the app.